 Ancient sources on Phoenicia and archaeological evidence is much patchier than with other ancient cultures, nevertheless, Aubet stitches these together to present what remains the most balanced and complete coverage of what we know of the Phoenicians.
 This is a book clearly destined for a university library or academic’s bookshelf, and there are some sections a general reader might see fit to skim over such as the presentations of mercantile theory and exchange mechanisms, but there is much here of interest to the general reader.
 Aubet’s consistent presentation of what was once held as true and what is now held as true is also of great use and redresses the biases of ancient sources, the prejudices of earlier historians, and lack of archaeological evidence that most earlier works on this topic suffer from.

 In conclusion, with a smattering of black and white photographs and illustrations, maps, tables, extensive bibliography, and index this volume is absolutely essential for a more complete understanding of the Phoenicians from a political, commercial, and colonial perspective.
 Highly recommended.

 Aubet, Maria E. "The Phoenicians and the West: Politics, Colonies and Trade."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 08 Jun 2016.
+World History Encyclopedia.
+World History Encyclopedia, 08 Jun 2016.
 Web.
-27 Jun 2019.
+28 Feb 2021.